 Collars are temporary measures to prevent a cat from licking, biting, or scratching at an injury.
 As mentioned above, if your cat has undergone surgery, she will need to avoid irritating the surgical site as it heals.
 Healing wounds and injuries can be itchy, so a collar will provide a barrier to stop her from scratching or biting the location.

 Please note that none of this is a substitute for professional veterinary advice.
-Please consult your vet any time your cat has any sort of injury.
-I am not your vet and I do not know your cat, ya dig?
+Consult your vet any time your cat has any sort of injury.

 Depending on the type and location of the injury, a shirt or recovery suit may protect the site better.
 A bandage might protect the injury effectively while it heals.
 If the injury is on a limb, a recovery sleeve might get the job done, or a bootie might be your best bet.
 Liquid bandages are available as well, though they offer very limited protection.
-Talk to your vet about the best option for your cat.
+Talk to your vet about the best alternatives to recovery cones for your cat.

 Types of cat recovery collars